-As outlined in the Introduction to the IOPS Toolkit for Risk-based Supervision, risk-based supervision (RBS) is a structured approach which focuses on the identification of potential risks faced by pension plans or funds and the assessment of the financial and operational factors in place to minimise and mitigate those risks.
-This process then allows the supervisory authority to direct its resources towards the issues and entities which pose the greatest threat.
+Risk-based supervision (RBS) is a structured approach which focuses on the early identification of potential risks faced by pension plans or funds1 and the assessment of the financial and operational factors in place to minimise and mitigate those risks.

+This process then allows the supervisory authority2 to direct its resources towards the issues and institutions which pose the greatest threat thereby supporting timely action and escalation where determined necessary.